 As explained in the article Add or update sales data to SKU Science, you can obtain new sales forecast at each cycle if you regularly upload your sales data.

 This will allow you to track Key Performance Indicators (KPIs) in order to improve your forecasts cycle after cycle, which should be your end goal.

-Note that this feature is only accessible if you have a "Pro" or "Enterprise" subscription plan.
+Note that this feature is only accessible if you have a "Core", "Pro" or "Enterprise" subscription plan.